-- Reductions in the percentage of designated sites in the UK with exceedance of nutrient N critical loads (for one or more features) between 1995-97 and 2014-16 are small (4.7% for SACs, 7.6% for SSSIs, 11.1% for SPAs), reflecting the smaller reductions in N deposition, compared to acid deposition, over this time period. - Scotland had the largest reductions (~6-12%) in the percentage of SACs and SSSIs with exceedance of nutrient N critical loads between 1995-97 and 2014-16; Wales had the largest reduction (21.4%)
+- Decreases in the percentage of designated sites in the UK with exceedance of nutrient N critical loads (for one or more features) between 1996 and 2016 are small (5.2% for SACs, 9.0% for SSSIs, 14.2% for SPAs), reflecting the smaller reductions in N deposition, compared to acid deposition, over this time period. - Scotland had the largest decreases (ca. 9-17%) in the percentage of SACs and SSSIs with exceedance of nutrient N critical loads between 1996 and 2016; Wales had the largest reduction

-- in the percentage of SPAs with nutrient N critical load exceedance over the same time period, however the total number of SPAs in Wales with N critical loads is only 14. - 60-83% of designated sites in Scotland, and 78-98% of designated sites in England, Wales and Northern Ireland currently have exceedance of nutrient N critical loads for one or more features.
+- (21.4%) in the percentage of SPAs with nutrient N critical load exceedance over the same time period, however the total number of SPAs in Wales with N critical loads is only 14. - 56.5-80.6% (73.8% by maximum area) of designated sites in Scotland, and 78.6-98.0% (86.3% by maximum area) of designated sites in England, Wales and Northern Ireland currently have exceedance of nutrient N critical loads for one or more features.